abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 I also briefly stayed at Amaravati during that same year.
 In the Amaravati kitchen, there was a vegetable-peeling machine that consisted of a big drum with a rough surface on the inside where vegetables whirled around.
-Carrots or potatoes were thrown into this machine and they banged up against each other and against the rough surface of the drum until all the skins were peeled off.
+Carrots or potatoes were thrown into this machine, and they banged up against each other and against the rough surface of the drum until all the skins were peeled off.
 When I first saw this I thought, *Wow, this is just what living in community is like.* Part of